-Insurance CE requirements for MN is our specialty.
+CE requirements for MN is our specialty.
 With over 25 years experience, agents say, "This is the BEST CE!"
-We offer insurance CE classes approved in both Minnesota and Wisconsin plus acceptance by the Certified Financial Planning Board of Standards (CFP®) for our Code of Ethics course, Bryan Ventures offers over 100 non-company sponsored credit hours and four approved CE courses meeting the ethics requirement in both MN & WI.
+We offer insurance CE classes approved in Minnesota, Iowa and Wisconsin.
+Bryan Ventures offers over 100 non-company sponsored credit hours and many approved CE courses meeting the ethics requirement in both MN, IA & WI.
 We also offer two options for the MN LTC Partnership refresher and have two approved required Annuity Suitability and Disclosure courses.

 REGISTER NOW and find out why other agents say,